grafana/alloy/docs/design/908-proposal-process.md

 ## Proposal

+Proposals are the process of getting consensus on a problem and a solution to that problem.
+Proposals are the more detailed form of an enhancement request, which typically only include a problem statement but no suggested solution.

 At a high-level, proposals go through the following stages:

 1. *Issue*: A brief [issue][new-proposal] is created for the proposal.